This Maryland LLC Operating Agreement is a document that every Maryland Limited Liability Company should have.

 - How profits and losses will be allocated among the members (capital contribution)

-- How management will be structured and who has authority to make decisions on behalf of the company (member-managed LLC or manager-managed LLC)
+- How management will be structured and who has the authority to make decisions on behalf of the company (member-managed LLC or manager-managed LLC)

 - Dissolution/termination steps